-On January 11, 2018, environmental groups and a trade association filed suit against the USACE in the United States District Court for the Middle District of Louisiana.
-Plaintiffs allege that the USACE's issuance of permits authorizing the construction of the Bayou Bridge Pipeline through the Atchafalaya Basin ("Basin") violated the National Environmental Policy Act, the Clean Water Act, and the Rivers and Harbors Act.
-They asked the district court to vacate these permits and to enjoin construction of the project through the Basin until the USACE corrects alleged deficiencies in its decision-making process.
-ETO, through its subsidiary Bayou Bridge Pipeline, LLC ("Bayou Bridge"), intervened on January 26, 2018.
-On March 27, 2018, Bayou Bridge filed an answer to the complaint.
+On January 11, 2018, environmental groups and a trade association filed suit against the U.S. Army Corps of Engineers ("USACE") in the United States District Court for the Middle District of Louisiana alleging violations of the National Environmental Policy Act, the Clean Water Act, and the Rivers and Harbors Act.
+ETO, through its subsidiary Bayou Bridge Pipeline, LLC ("Bayou Bridge"), intervened.